stacks-network/stacks-core/docs/signer-flows.md

 ```

 Order matters here: the chainstate re-check runs first and produces an explicit
-rejection when the block now conflicts with a signed one; its reason is
+rejection when the block now conflicts with a signed one.
-recorded, so a `SortitionViewMismatch` is sticky while a `ConnectivityIssues`
-from a failed lookup stays reconsiderable (section 3).
 The conflict
 guard behind it is the silent backstop for what that re-check cannot see, and
 silence keeps the door open to sign later once the conflict goes stale.
 Two
 blind spots make the guard necessary: